top of page

 Mental health, emotional health and spiritual health are deeply intertwined and working with pastors and ministry leaders has become a focus in my work.
 Serving as a ministry leader and volunteer in churches for 20 years and now as a licensed pastor with the Foursquare Church, I see the vital importance of tending to our souls in this way.
 We are all shaped by the experiences of our past and the cultures/contexts we live and serve in.
 These influence the way we see ourselves, God and the world.
 Particularly for pastors and leaders, we cannot neglect the work required to bring all areas of our life into alignment with the will and way of God.

-Outside of my traditional work, I enjoy blogging, sharing bits of my life on my Youtube Channel and am in the beginning phases of writing a book.
+I enjoy blogging, sharing bits of my life on my Youtube Channel and am in the beginning phases of writing a book.
 The travel bug bit early in life and no matter planes, trains or automobiles, I love to explore new places.
 I am close to checking off a visit to all 50 states and have over a dozen countries represented in my passport- well I would if they actually stamped passports anymore ;).
 I collect magnets and coffee from wherever I go and love re-visiting memories as I sip from one of my favorite mugs.

 bottom of page